0xREALAldc/rocketseat-studies-notes/Ignite - ReactJS - Project 01.md

 - just as we did with the Css files, we also need to give it a name when we import images to our components, like the example below
 	- `import igniteLogo from '../assets/ignite-logo.svg'`

+`Icons with Phosphor Icons`
+- to use this library in our project we first need to install it with the command below
+	- `npm i phosphor-react`
+- then to use it we will first do the import like is shown below
+	- `import { [name of the Icon] } from 'phosphor-react'`
+- then to use the Icon, we just use the name as if it was a tag for a element, if we had got the Icon *PencilLine*, we would use it as below
+	- EG: `<PencilLine />`

+`Flow to create a UI for a component`
+- we can follow this flow, it's not meant to be the best, but I thought it's a cool way to think how the structure should be
+	1. Create the html structure that will be needed to show all the content that you want, using static information *(HTML)*
+	2. After you have the structure, we go in and do the style (css) for the elements *(CSS)*
+	3. Then we will go over the functional part of the component, to create all the interactions that the user can have with our application *(INTERACTIONS)*

 `Tips`